Faculty Research Support Program - Regular Grant

 - Proposals requesting support for ongoing research projects funded by another sponsor and/or projects in the final stages of completion are not appropriate.

-The application period has recently closed.The grant application period is typically during the autumn.
+The application period is closed.The grant application period is typically during the autumn.
 Please check back again next year for more details.

 The grant period is for up to three years.
 A one year, no-cost extension may be approved with satisfactory progress or growth of the project.
 Funds will be available on the first of the calendar year following application.